Feb. 1, 2019

 “When all genders are able to compete equally on the pitch, they will learn to respect and value each other’s abilities regardless of gender identity.”

 This vision comes from quidditch.
 Yes, that quidditch.
 The sport played by broomstick-brandishing wizards in the Harry Potter stories and US Quidditch (USQ), an organization with a virtually unmatched commitment to equality.
-USQ even has an advocacy branch called "Title 9 ¾," which ensures quidditch policies promote equality and inclusivity for everyone, including those transitioning genders.
-(If the name “Title 9 ¾” rings a bell, recall the train to Hogwarts, chugging off from Platform 9 ¾, and recall that Title IX is an American law combatting gender discrimination in federally funded education programs.)
+USQ even has an advocacy branch called "Title 9 ¾," which ensures quidditch policies promote equity and inclusivity for everyone, including transgender players.
+(If the name “Title 9 ¾” doesn't ring a bell, recall the train to Hogwarts, chugging off from Platform 9 ¾, and recall that Title IX is an American law combatting gender discrimination in federally funded education programs.)

-They did not welcome men of colour, including Indigenous men.
+They did not welcome men of colour or Indigenous men.
 Girls and women had to fight to be involved.

-But the larger sports culture is gradually adapting to reflect changing values in society — including gender equality.
+But the larger sports culture is gradually adapting to reflect changing values in society — including gender equity.
 With "gradually" being the key word.

-Because sport is historically so linked to masculinity, it is also linked to stoicism, and an ideal athletic body that excludes many and often contradicts principles of emotional and physical health.
+Because sport is historically so linked to upper-class masculinity, it also assumes a stoic and idealized athletic body that excludes many and often contradicts principles of emotional and physical health.

 Looking at sport with a critical eye